Miragon/miranum-docs/README.md

 # Miranum Documentation

-This repository contains the Miranum documentation with can be found under [https://miranum.com/](https://miranum.com/)
+This repository contains the Miranum documentation which can be found under [https://miranum.com/](https://miranum.com/)

 ## Documentation Guidelines
 ### PRs for every change
 All changes have to be done in a separate Branch.
 As soon as the changes are done please open a PR.
-A GitHub Action runs with every commit to a Branch and checks if the documentation can be build.
-If you create a new branch make sure to name him according to what you to (e.g. feat/xyz or fix/xyz).
-Please use semantic commit messages as described [here](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).
+A GitHub Action runs with every commit to a Branch and checks if the documentation can be built.
+If you create a new branch make sure to name it according to what it does (e.g. feat/xyz or fix/xyz).
+Please use semantic commit messages as described in [here](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).

 ### Structure
 Name Markdown files according to the title.
 This makes it easier to find a file.
 Avoid non-alphanumeric characters in titles.
-Use the file name as internal document id to reference in the appropriate sidebars file.
+Use the file name as an internal document id to reference in the appropriate sidebars file.

 ### Style Guide
 We will be using the writing [style guide defined by Camunda](https://github.com/camunda/camunda-platform-docs/blob/main/howtos/technical-writing-styleguide.md).